Home

-Renaissance artists made large use of putti (naked children especially Cupid-like) (see for an example the balustrade by Mino da Fiesole in the Sistine Chapel) and this tradition was followed also by Baroque artists.
+Renaissance artists made large use of putti (naked children especially Cupid-like) (e.g. in the balustrade by Mino da Fiesole in Cappella Sistina) and this tradition was followed also by Baroque artists.
 Francesco Borromini decorated the minor naves of S. Giovanni in Laterano with winged heads of children.
 Gian Lorenzo Bernini showed angels as boys in Habakkuk and the Angel in S. Maria del Popolo and in the Ecstasy of S. Teresa in S. Maria della Vittoria and as children in Cappella Paluzzi Albertoni in S. Francesco a Ripa.
-However in the XVIIth and XVIIIth centuries angels were more often represented as young men.
-The most widely known example of this tendency is Ponte S. Angelo where ten statues of angels greet the pilgrims on their way to St Peter's (in the background of this page the angel of Castel S. Angelo by Peter van Verschaeffelt).

 Angels by Gian Lorenzo Bernini in S. Andrea delle Fratte